portfolio-performance/portfolio-help/docs/en/reference/file/new.md

 ![](./images/mnu-file-new-security.png)

 You can either choose to create a new empty instrument (e.g. security) or to search for an existing one.
 You can type (part of) the security name in the search box.
 Choosing from the drop-down box `All`, you can search for shares or bonds or both.
 After clicking the Search button, the list below will be populated with possible target instruments.
-The following fields are displayed for each instrument and will be used upon selecting the security.
+The following fields are displayed for each instrument and will be used upon selecting the security: `Name`, `Symbol`, `ISIN`, `WKN`, `Type`, `Exchange`, `Currency`, and `Source` (see [Basic concepts > PP-terminology](../../concepts/PP-terminology.md) for a definition of each term).

- + Name: the full name of the security according to the data source (see below) from which it is retrieved, e.g. Yahoo Finance.
- + Symbol: the abbreviation (ticker) used by the data source.
- + ISIN: *International Securities Identification Number*.
-This is a unique twelve-digit code that is assigned to every security in the world.
-Mostly used by European brokers & banks.
- + WKN: *Wertpapierkennnummer*.
-A German six-digit alphanumeric code for the identification of a security, now replaced by the ISIN code.
- + Type: can be Share, Bond, Cryptocurrency, Aktie (German for stock or share), Währung (=German for currency), Futures, etf, fonds (= funds).
- + Exchange: a security may be traded on more than one exchange.
-For example, the NVIDIA stock is traded on Nasdaq (symbol NVDA, exchange NMS) or XETRA (symbol NVD.DE, exchange GER), and many more exchanges.
- + Currency: this column seems to be always empty.
- + Source: these are the data sources for the search.
-[Yahoo Finance](https://finance.yahoo.com/) provides financial news and data including stock quotes, press releases, and financial reports.
-[CoinGecko](https://www.coingecko.com/) is a website with real-time information on most cryptocurrencies.
-[Portfolio Report](https://www.portfolio-report.net/search) is an open source project that aims to provide centralized portfolio performance data.

  Once the correct security has been selected, proceed to the next step by clicking on the Apply button.
 Some information such as name, symbol and historical quotes will already be filled in, based on the selected data source.
 You should always check the info, especially the stock market.
 All the info can be changed; even the name.
 Alternatively, one may initiate the process with an empty security (see Figure 3) and manually input the required information.